soderlind/wp-loupe/README.md

 ## Filters

 1. `wp_loupe_db_path`: This filter is used to modify the path where the Loupe database files are stored.
-By default, it's in the 'wp-content/wp-loupe-db' directory.
+By default, it's in the `WP_CONTENT_DIR .'/wp-loupe-db'` directory.

 ```php
 add_filter( 'wp_loupe_db_path', WP_CONTENT_DIR . '/my-path' );